matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 In this section we will cover the creation of a VM suitable for prover development.
 We assume that you already have access to the GCP cluster.

+## When you need a VM

+Generally, you don't always need a VM to work on prover.
+You typically need it to either modify the code under `cfg(feature = "gpu")` flag, or when you need to run some tests.
+Moreover, VMs are shared, e.g. many people have access to them, and you can't store sensitive data (like SSH keys) there, so they can't be used as primary workstations.
+Finally, the VMs with GPU aren't cheap, so we expect you to use them when you really need them.

+A typical workflow so far is to instantiate a new VM when you need it, and remove once you're done.
+Remember: even if the VM is stopped, the SSD is persisted, so it's not free.

 ## Create a VM

 Open [Google cloud console](https://console.cloud.google.com/) and choose "Compute Engine".